 After a few minutes of this, it was getting old, and more vehicles had arrived eager to feed the animals, so we moved on.
 If you plan to visit, remember that it’s fine to feed the burros since this practice has been going on for years.

 The rangers even acknowledge that it’s acceptable.
 Just don’t feed any of the other wildlife in the park!

 What do burros eat?
 Besides the crackers as previously mentioned, some tourists bring healthier snacks like apples and carrots.
 They’re not exactly the pickiest of animals when it comes to their diet.
 The burro population here is small, usually numbering less than 10.

 Seeing bison in Custer State Park at Norbeck Visitor Center

 For bison sightings in Custer, the Peter Norbeck Visitor Center is the place to be.
 Make it the first stop on your road trip!

 Around 1,500 bison live in Custer State Park, and hundreds of them are gathered near the visitor center, causing frequent traffic jams and giving tourists an up-close look at them.
 Just don’t get too close!

 One other Custer State Park / Black Hills wildlife tip – we heard that there are also mountain goats in the area.
 But when we asked the ranger about them, he said their population was stricken with a serious disease that was killing off many of them.

-This was several years ago – hopefully they’ve become healthy again since then.
+Not that my trip was several years ago – hopefully the goats have become healthy again since then.